nrudenko/LikeOrm/README.md

 Main points:

 - "database" model should be annotated by @Table
-- extend Database helper from com.github.nrudenko.orm.BaseSQLiteOpenHelper
+- extend Database helper from com.github.nrudenko.orm.LikeOrmDatabaseHelper
 and fill method appendSchemas() with your db entities clases

-- install plugin OrmGeneratorPlugin.jar which will
+- install plugin LikeOrm schemes plugin from jetbrains plugin repos
-generate schemas for your db entities

 ......